-''' (Chord new fromString: 'C maj') possibleTonalities -> OrderedCollection ( {IV of G MelodicMinor} {V of F MelodicMinor} {I of C Major} {IV of G Major} {V of F Major} {V of F HarmonicMinor} {VI of E HarmonicMinor} )
+'''

+(Chord new fromString: 'C maj') possibleTonalities

+->

+OrderedCollection (

+{IV of G MelodicMinor}

+{V of F MelodicMinor}

+{I of C Major}

+{IV of G Major}

+{V of F Major}

+{V of F HarmonicMinor}

+{VI of E HarmonicMinor})

 (Chord new fromString: 'D min 7 dim5') possibleTonalities ->

 OrderedCollection (

-{IV of F MelodicMinor} {VII of Eb MelodicMinor}
+{IV of F MelodicMinor}

+{VII of Eb MelodicMinor}

-{VII of Eb Major} {II of C HarmonicMinor} )
+{VII of Eb Major}

+{II of C HarmonicMinor})

 '''

-6.6.
+6.8.
 Genericity and Reusability

 One of the main advantages of our approach, besides the clarification it brings to the overall algebra of alterations, intervals and scales, is the fact that all the mechanisms may be extended very easily, mainly by subclassing.

 For instance, our representation of scales makes it straightforward to add new types of scales, using inheritance.
 Introducing a new type of scale consists simply in creating a new subclass of Scale, and defining its interval list.
 The new class is then ready to use.

-For instance, we can define the HungarianMinor scale as a subclass of class Scale and the following method:
+For instance, let us define the HungarianMinor scale as follows: